Blocktown – Washington Township

 on Lynn Valley Pike (Co Rd 115) at the intersection of Co Rd 150

-Description: It had a grange hall on the north side of the GPS coordinates, Lynn Valley Grange No. 581, & the one-room schoolhouse (Lynn Township No. 1).
-The grange hall was built on land owned by Civil War veteran Henry G. Wolgamot (1847 – 1922) from Holmes County & Mary (Siegel) Wolgamot (1856 – 1891).
-Henry had at least 7 children with Mary & remarried after she passed away.
+Description: It had a grange hall on the north side of the GPS coordinates, Lynn Valley Grange No. 581, and the one-room schoolhouse (Lynn Township No. 1).
+The grange hall was built on land owned by Civil War veteran Henry G. Wolgamot (1847 – 1922) from Holmes County and Mary (Siegel) Wolgamot (1856 – 1891).
+Henry had at least 7 children with Mary and remarried after she passed away.
 They were buried with relatives in Grove Cemetery about 7 miles east of town on the north side of SR 309 in Kenton.
 Some other residents were buried in Norman Cemetery 3 miles south of the GPS coordinates on the west side of Co Rd 115.

 Marshs (Marshes) – Dudley Township

 on Co Rd 245 at the railroad crossing between Co Rd 202 and Township Rd 230

 Description: It was on the Cleveland, Cincinnati, Chicago, & St. Louis Railroad (Big Four Railroad) and was listed on the Ohio map in the 1901 George Cram atlas.
 There was a school (Dudley Township No. 10) about a mile northeast of the GPS coordinates on the north side of Co Rd 202.